 There are times as I browse through Metalink when I see descriptions of bugs that make me wonder how on earth anyone managed to find them.
 There are bugs which are so bizarre in their combination of prerequisites that you might think they’d never,ever, show up.
 Here’s one that got a mention on OTN some time back.

 Problem: an update on a simple, unindexed, table takes 90 minutes if the table is in a tablespace using a 16KB block size; but closer to 90 seconds if the table is in a tablespace using a 4KB block size.
 The effect is totally reproducible.

-If you want to read the original description of the problem as it presented at the client’s site, Steve Karam published the details about 15 months ago.
-(There’s an alternative version of the story available on Google Books – page 537 of the 2nd edition of the “Definitive Reference” on tuning Oracle)
+If you want to read a description of the original problem as it presented at the client’s site, Steve Karam published the details about 15 months ago.

 - you’re using ASSM (automatic segment space management)